-Plan to make the CRA more vibrant.
-In addition, the Titusville Playhouse has purchased property in the Julia Street - Palm Avenue area and has plans to create an entertainment district in that area with plans to add a new 500 seat theater, a 150 seat black box theater, an outdoor concert and stage venue, and other ancillary uses including eating and drinking establishments which will add to the vibrancy of the CRA/downtown.
-The CRA will need to consider additional public infrastructure in this area to help make this area an entertainment district.
+The Community Redevelopment Agency coordinated with the Historic Preservation Board in FY 2023 to create an Architectural Design Guidelines manual to assist in maintaining historic structures downtown.
+The CRA continues to encourage and support the rehabilitation and adaptive reuse of historic buildings within the Community Redevelopment Area.
+The CRA held on-going meetings with the Titusville Playhouse Inc regarding the theater's expansion plans.
+The Titusville Playhouse has purchased property in the Julia Street - Palm Avenue area and has plans to create an entertainment Arts District in that area with plans to add a new 500 seat theater, a 150-seat black box theater, an outdoor concert and stage venue which is almost completed, and other ancillary uses including eating and drinking establishments which will add to the vibrancy of the downtown.